 In the simulation, data from these sensor nodes are generated when the bridge is under a transverse impact located at the center.
 The time series were sampled at 100Hz.
 2% zero-mean Gaussian noise was added to the sensor data at each sample.
 The impact test was repeated 20 times and during each test, 1024 data are stored in each sensor.
 We also assume the communication range of each node is 10m.

-The wireless sensor nodes deployed on the structure are divided into three substructures according to the span they belong.
-Hereinafter, we use these 58 sensor nodes in the middle span to test our propose approach.
+The wireless sensor nodes deployed on the structure are divided into three substructures according to the spans they belong.
+Hereinafter, we use the sensor nodes in the middle span to test our propose approach.
 From the 58 sensor nodes, we randomly select 5 sensor nodes and generate sensor fault on these sensors.
-Without loss of any generality, we assume they are #10, #20, #30, #40 and #50.
+Without loss of any generality, we assume they are #10, #20, #30, #40 and #50 ( the numbering of these nodes are illustrated in Fig. 16.).
 According to the severity, two types of sensor faults are generated.
 We assume that the first three sensor nodes have slight faulty readings which will cause 3% right shift on the natural frequencies of these sensors.
 The last 2 sensor nodes have more severe sensor fault which causes 30% right shift on the obtained frequencies.
 In the following sections, we will demonstrate the proposed scheme is able correctly disambiguate faulty sensors from structural damage.

 Clustering

 First, the sensor nodes in the middle span are divided into overlapping clusters.
 The results using the first and the second proposed methods are illustrated in Fig. 16 (a) and (b), respectively.
 It can be seen that both methods partition the 58 sensor nodes into 6 clusters.
 Particularly, using the second method, 5 clusters are obtained at the first stage and they form 3 isolated cluster groups.
-Accordingly, an extra cluster (i.e. VI) is added to make them overlap.
+Accordingly, an extra cluster (i.e. VI in Fig. 16(b)) is added to make them overlap.

-Figure 16 Results of using (a) the 1st and (b) the 2nd Algorithms
+Figure 14 Results of using (a) the 1st and (b) the 2nd Algorithms